 HCA consent addenda (in development) – Consent form templates for additional tissue sampling scenarios.

-Consent filter (in development) - Self-assessment tool for existing consent forms/consent forms used to collect legacy samples/data
+Consent filter – HCA Retrospective Assessment Filter, Self-assessment tool for existing consent forms/consent forms used to collect legacy samples/data.

 How to contact us:

 You can submit queries by writing to: firstname.lastname@example.org